bkhanal87/Schedule-Planner/README.md

 ## Installation guide

-clone my github repo for this project to your computer.
-Export utility libray to work with date and time
+clone my github repo for this project to your local computer.
+Export utility library to work with date and time

 ## Usage